5 Lessons From Casting Directors Workshops

 Casting Directors Workshops are not always a good way to invest your money.
 The job of casting is to find you through auditions – not to charge money meet you and give you two minutes of their attention.
 Moreover, productions are made in front of the camera, not in workshops with casting directors.
 It is far better to focus your efforts on other tasks.
 If your goal is to build relationships within the industry, wait for an actual audition opportunity.

 Networking with the creators of projects is the best way to build relationships that may lead to more opportunities.
-Taking control of your career and making the right investments in it will result in more doors of opportunity opening.
+Taking control of your career and making the right investments in legitimate classes will result in better opportunities.

 At Teacup of Wisdom, we share knowledge and insights about the entertainment industry from the actor’s point of view to inspire and empower your acting journey.